In 2018 the average FICO credit score in the US is 704.

-The credit score range will depend on which type of credit scoring model is being used.
+The credit score scale will depend on which type of credit scoring model is being used.
 FICO is the most commonly used model, the FICO credit score range is 350-850.

 What is an acceptable credit score?

 A 620 credit score is typically the minimum credit score you need to get a mortgage.
-You can also get a car loan with a 620 credit score but expect your interest rates to be much higher than someone with a 700 credit score.
+You can also get a car loan with a 620 credit score but expect your interest rates to be much higher than someone with an excellent credit score.

 What is considered bad credit?

-Most lenders consider a 600 credit score to be poor credit.
+Most lenders consider anyone with a 600 credit score or lower to be poor credit.